Meghan Markle Files Lawsuit After ‘Mail On Sunday’ Published A Private Letter She Wrote Her Father

-The Guardian is reporting that Meghan Markle, with the support of Prince Harry, has decided to bring a lawsuit against British tabloid The Mail On Sunday after the paper published a personal letter between the duchess and her father, former Hollywood lighting designer Thomas Markle.
+Meghan Markle, with the support of Prince Harry, has decided to bring a lawsuit against British tabloid The Mail On Sunday after the paper published a personal letter between the duchess and her father Thomas Markle, The Guardian reports.

 In light of his wife’s decision, Prince Harry released a statement regarding the lawsuit on the official website of the Duke and Duchess of Sussex.
 In it, he claimed that the newspaper had failed to due its duty with accurate and and impartial reporting, and instead chose to target his wife with no thought to the consequences in her personal life.